 Tickets to Apple's annual Worldwide Developer's Conference sold out just as quickly as they were made available on yesterday.

-After the date and pricing were unveiled early Monday morning, tickets sold out within 12 hours of the announcement, marking the fastest selling WWDC to date.
+After the date and pricing were unveiled by the company early Monday morning, tickets sold out within 12 hours of the announcement, marking the fastest selling WWDC to date.

-This year's unique focus on both the software behind the iPhone and the Mac computers may have something to do with it.
+This year's unique focus on both the software behind the iPhone and the Mac computers may have aided to the record breaking ticket sales.

 At this year's conference we are going to unveil the future of iOS and Mac OS, said Philip Schiller, Apple's senior vice president of Worldwide Product Marketing.
 If you are an iOS or Mac OS X software developer, this is the event that you do not want to miss.